 Many modern electronic devices use reliable SSD drives instead of the older style hard disk.
 A SSD, or solid state drive, is a type of data storage device.
 They use solid-state media such as Flash Memory or DDR RAM to read and write data.
 These memory chips replace standard disks, storing persistent data safely.
 This process solves the limitations of traditional moving disk storage.

 SSD data can be accessed faster than a standard drive.
 This is because solid-state data, unlike data on a hard drive, can be randomly accessed at the same time.
-There is no read/write interface.
 The SSD is tougher, able to withstand shock, extreme temperatures, physical vibration and even some magnetism.
 This makes it all the more upsetting when the SSD fails.

 About SSD Data Loss